Ukrainian Baroque: Architectural style

 Ukrainian Baroque is distinct from the Western European Baroque in having more moderate ornamentation and simpler forms, and as such was considered more constructivist.
 Many Ukrainian Baroque buildings have been preserved, including several buildings in Kyiv Pechersk Lavra and the Vydubychi Monastery in Kyiv.
-The historian Andrew Wilson has identified All Saints' Church, the Cathedral of the Assumption and the Trinity Gate within the Kyiv Pechersk Lavra as good examples of the style, along with St. Michael's Golden-Domed Monastery in Kyiv and St. Catherine's in Chernihiv.
+The historian Andrew Wilson has identified All Saints' Church, the Cathedral of the Dormition and the Trinity Gate Church within the Kyiv Pechersk Lavra as good examples of the style, along with St. Michael's Golden-Domed Monastery in Kyiv and St. Catherine's in Chernihiv.
 The exterior of St. Sophia Cathedral in Kyiv also underwent significant alterations in the Baroque style.
-Another example of the style is the Church of St. Elias in Subotiv, where Bohdan Khmelnytsky buried his son Tymish in 1653 after his death in battle.
-The church is also depicted on the ₴5 note.
+Another example of the style is the Church of St. Elijah in Subotiv, where Bohdan Khmelnytsky buried his son Tymish in 1653 after his death in battle.